MarkBind/markbind/docs/devGuide/design/projectStructure.md

 This package houses the various frontend assets used in the core package.

-Some external assets included are Vue.js, jQuery, Bootstrap bundles, and FontAwesome bundles.
+Some external assets included are Vue.js, Bootstrap bundles, and FontAwesome bundles.

 Internal bundles are also present, generated from setup scripts, custom stylesheets and the UI components library.